-Unfortunately, it is impossible to know just how big an economic shock the United States may face in the future.
-Just as it is impossible to design a building that can withstand an earthquake of unlimited intensity, it is impossible to completely eliminate the possibility of future bailouts.
+Unfortunately, it is impossible to know just how big an economic shock the U.S. economy may face in the future.
+Just as it is impossible to design a building that can withstand an earthquake of unlimited intensity, it is impossible to completely eliminate the possibility of a future bailout.
 Our experience and analyses suggest that if the capital in the banking system is wiped out due to massive losses, the government will likely have to step in with some form of bailout, as it did in 2008.
-That should be far less likely under the Minneapolis Plan than under current regulations, but in either case, if losses exceed capital for many large banks at the same time, we believe policymakers will need to turn to taxpayers to support the financial system.
+That should be far less likely under the Minneapolis Plan than under current regulations but, in either case, if losses exceed capital for many large banks at the same time, we believe policymakers will need to turn to taxpayers to support the financial system.
 As in 2008, the costs to Main Street if the financial system were allowed to collapse will likely far exceed the cost of a bailout.

-- How will Treasury determine that banks no longer pose systemic risk in Step 2?
+- How will the Treasury Secretary determine that banks no longer pose systemic risk in Step 2?

 One of the goals of the Minneapolis Plan is to reduce the chance of a future bailout to less than 10 percent.
-We set the maximum level of capital at 38 percent to achieve that goal, while also ensuring that total benefits exceed total costs to society.
-See Graph 2.
+We set the maximum level of capital at 38 percent to achieve that goal, while also ensuring that total benefits exceed total costs to society as shown in Graph 2.

 - Why isn’t debt counted as capital in the Minneapolis Plan?